-Sociology at Queen's launched a brand new Single Honours degree in September 2018, which includes a Sociology cinema.
+Sociology at Queen's launched a brand new Single Honours degree in September 2018, which includes a Sociological Cinema series.

 - We have a solid tradition of students undertaking Study Abroad through Erasmus schemes (with universities in Barcelona, Lund in Sweden, Paris, Aix en Provence, in France, Munich and Dusseldorf in Germany, Rotterdam and Nijemegen in the Netherlands, Jyvaskyla in Finland) as well as visiting international students who take Sociology modules, particularly those connected to research expertise for which Queen’s is renowned (e.g. Conflict Transformation and Social justice, Childhood, Public Health etc.).